cb radio sales Welcome to Clay's Radio Shop

 Solar Max eleven years ago was much the same.
 A first peak arrived in mid-1989 followed by a smaller maximum in early 1991.
 In fact, if the ongoing cycle proves to be a double, it will be the third such double-peaked cycle in a row.

-T he last two sunspot cycles also had double-featured maxima.
+The last two sunspot cycles also had double-featured maxima.

 During solar maximum, magnetic fields above the Sun's surface become impressively tangled, particularly near sunspots.
 Twisted magnetic fields -- stretched like taut rubber bands -- can snap back and explode, powering solar flares and coronal mass ejections.